Drought-Tolerant Flowers for Hot, Dry Spells

 10 Plants for Hot, Dry Weather

-Wild yarrow is white but there are many colored cultivars including pink, yellow, red and purple.
+Wild yarrow is white, but there are many colored cultivars, including pink, yellow, red, and purple.

 2. Asclepias tuberosa: Butterfly weed is a long-lived native plant in the milkweed family.
-A tap-rooted perennial, once it is established it should not be moved.
+A tap-rooted perennial, once it is established should not be moved.
 Bright orange and yellow flowers make it irresistible to butterflies.
-Growing 2-3 feet tall, it will bloom over a long period of time beginning in late spring and continuing through late summer.
+Growing 2-3 feet tall, it will bloom over a long period of time, beginning in late spring and continuing through late summer.

 Butterfly weed is popular with bees as well as butterflies.